jherning/link68/readme.txt

 Backup all normal vars to a groupfile:
     ./link68.py backup backupfile
  - If no file is provided, backup.XXg is used.
+ - You get a group file containing all the non-flashapp vars on the calculator.

-Flash the calculator with a flash apps or AMS:
+Flash the calculator with flash apps or AMS:
     ./link68.py flash flashfile1.XXk/XXu flashfile2.XXk ...
  - AMS flashing may brick your calculator and is untested with many hardware/AMS combinations.
 See below.
  - WARNING: AMS flashing will delete all variables/data stored in RAM.